imcf/lxc-scripts/README.md

 #### Using The Package Cache

-This can either be done globally, using a symlink in the top-level `settings/` directory or per suite / configuration (the latter overriding the former in case both are present).
+This can either be done in the common `settings/` directory or per configuration (the latter overriding the former in case both are being present).

+##### Common Cache Settings

-Global setting for all configurations:
+Common setting for all configurations:

 ```bash
 cd settings